 - Leaving your business susceptible to lawsuits you are forced to comply with can also get expensive.

-- Having to bear the costs of website compliance and attorneys’ fees that can run to tens of thousands of dollars depending on the state.
+- Having to bear the costs of website compliance and attorneys’ fees can run to tens of thousands of dollars depending on the state.

 - The risk of losing out on business and missing sales opportunities as users cannot navigate your website or find it challenging to complete online forms.